Saturday, 13 April 2024

 Power: Yesterday

 Project Cassandra uses what it calls the Precognition Engine.
 To undertake an action, a player must roll six six-sided dice and obtain as many successes as he can.
 Each roll equal to or under the value of the skill counts as a success.
 The difficulty and the number of successes that a player has to roll varies between one and seven, the latter being almost impossible.
 Successes can also be spent to overcome a challenge, such as picking a lock or punching out a senator’s aide/Communist sympathiser, representing both the amount of effort it takes and the amount of time it takes.
 It might be done in a single action, or it might take several.
 A failed roll will result in a Player Character suffering a consequence, typically a narrative consequence, but it can also be a condition, such Paranoid or Bloodied.
-A player can choose to suffer a Condition in order to gain an extra success, meaning that it has come at some cost.
+A player can choose to have his character suffer a Condition in order to gain an extra success, meaning that it has come at some cost.
 A Condition can increase the difficulty or it can make a Player Character’s Premonitions more difficult to use.

 A Player Character starts play with fourteen Premonitions.
 These represent his ability to see the immediate future and can be used to reroll any dice that did not roll successes.
 They recover slowly, at a rate of one Premonition per night of rest.
 A Player Character’s tenth and fifth Premonition is special.
 It grants the Player Character a more detailed vision of the future, specifically about the next scene.
 A Premonition is also used to activate a Player Character’s power.
 Most people will be unaware of psychic powers, but some are Nulls, who have no psychic footprint and who can negate a Player Character’s power if it is used directly on them.
 The conspiracy does employ Null agents as well as psychic agents.